 Copyright: This document is and shall remain the property of GHD.
 The document may only be used for the purpose for which it was produced.
-Unauthorised use of this document in any way is prohibited. © 2014. © 2014.
+Unauthorised use of this document in any way is prohibited. © 2014.

+© 2014.
 While GHD has taken care to ensure the accuracy of this product, GHD, SUNWATER, GE, DNRM and GA make no representations or warranties about its accuracy, completeness or suitability for any particular purpose.
-GHD, SUNWATER, GE, DNRM and GA cannot accept liability of any kind (whether in contract, tort or otherwise) for any expenses, losses, damages and/or costs (including indirect or consequential damage) which are or may be incurred as a result of the product being inaccurate, incomplete or unsuitable in any way and for any reason.
+GHD, SUNWATER, GE, DNRM and GA make no representations or warranties about its accuracy, completeness or suitability for any particular purpose.
+GHD, SUNWATER, GE, DNRM and GA make no representations or warranties about its accuracy, completeness or suitability for any particular purpose. otherwise) for any expenses, losses, damages and/or costs (including indirect or consequential damage) which are or may be incurred as a result of the product being inaccuirate, incomplete or unsuitable in any way and for any reason.
 Please see Appendix for important copyright information.
-Data Source: © Copyright Commonwealth of Australia (Geoscience Australia): Waterways (2007); Sunwater: Aerial, Waterways, Weir Locations - 2008; DNRM: Property Boundary (2013); GHD: Proposed Weir, Construction Area/2013.
+Data Source: Copyright Commonwealth of Australia (Geoscience Australia): Waterways (2007); Sunwater: Aerial, Waterways, Weir Locations - 2008; DNRM: Property Boundary (2013); GHD: Proposed Weir, Construction Area/2013.
 Created by: MS See Appendix for disclaimers and copyrights.